emrekuruu/OpenLTM-Nego/README.md

   author={Liu, Yong and Qin, Guo and Huang, Xiangdong and Wang, Jianmin and Long, Mingsheng}, journal={arXiv preprint arXiv:2410.04803}, year={2024}
 }

+@article{liu2025sundial,
+  title={Sundial: A Family of Highly Capable Time Series Foundation Models}, author={Liu, Yong and Qin, Guo and Shi, Zhiyuan and Chen, Zhi and Yang, Caiyin and Huang, Xiangdong and Wang, Jianmin and Long, Mingsheng}, journal={arXiv preprint arXiv:2502.00816}, year={2025}
+}
 ```